Ableton/ableton.github.io/linkkit/api-reference/index.md

 #### `ABLLinkGetTempo`

-The tempo of the given timeline, in Beats Per Minute.
+The tempo of the given session state, in Beats Per Minute.

 <code class="is-block"><span>double</span> ABLLinkGetTempo(
-    ABLLinkTimelineRef);
+    ABLLinkSessionStateRef);
 </code>

 This is a stable value that is appropriate for display to the